NathanaelA/nativescript-platform-css/src/README.md

 ## What is it?
-What this does is automatically add "android", "windows" or "ios" to the current **Page**'s cssClass variable, this allows you to do
+What this does is automatically add "android" or "ios" to the current **Page**'s cssClass variable, this allows you to do

     Declarative UI:
     <Page><Label class="awesome" text="Awesome"></Page>